TosbackCgusBridge-Bot/CGUs-versions/Reddit/Terms of Service.md

 your reddit account

-10 To participate in reddit, you must create an account that includes a username and password ("Your Account") and, if you want to be able to reset your password or have us contact you, an email address as well.
+10 To participate on reddit, you must create an account that includes a username and password ("Your Account") and, if you want to be able to reset your password or have us contact you, an email address as well.
 Of course, you can also browse reddit without logging in.

 11 You are solely responsible for the information associated with Your Account and anything that happens related to Your Account.